szhshp/Archived--md-post-header-collapse/README.md

 [TOC]

 # md-post-header-collapse
-a script to make header collapsible in markdown post
+A script to make header collapsible in markdown post

 ## Requirements